EurocodeHelpers/ADO-Tutorial-dotNetCoreClassLibrary/README.md

 # ADO-Tutorial-dotNetCoreClassLibrary

-A sample project that uses CI/DI to Azure Devops and uploaded as a Nuget Package
+A simple .NET core class library that has been configured via Azure DevOps to be uploaded as a NuGet artifact.